-Managing their startup finances and keeping a strong financial infrastructure for their business is one of the biggest challenges startup founders and small-scale business owners face.
-According to forentrepreneurs.com, one of the most common reasons startups fail is because they mismanaged the funds they had.
+Managing your startup finances and keeping a strong financial infrastructure for your business is one of the biggest challenges you will face as a startup founder and small-scale business owner.
+According to research, one of the most common reasons startups fail is that they mismanaged their funds.

 Here’re lessons we learned about fundraising, bookkeeping, taxation, and founder’s remuneration.

-The best place to raise money from is your customers
+The best place to raise money is your customers.

 “Of those who submit business plans to venture capital investors, less than one percent will get the money they seek.” — HUFFPOST.

-At the early stages of your business when you haven’t validated your concept, it’ll be very difficult to get the attention of lenders or venture capitalists.
-The traditional belief is that you ask loved one for loans to help you prove your idea and develop a route to market before sending any pitch deck to an investor.
+When you haven’t validated your concept at the early stages of your business, it’ll be tough to get lenders or venture capitalists’ attention.
+The traditional startup finance belief, you ask a loved one for loans to help you prove your idea and develop a route to market before sending any pitch deck to an investor.
 “When you have some traction (users, revenue) and are ready to scale,” Rebecca says, “that’s the ideal time to look for external funding.”